 How the sync client checks for and applies updates

 The OneDrive sync client checks for available updates every 24 hours when it's running.
 If it has stopped and hasn't checked for updates in more than 24 hours, the sync client will check for updates as soon as it's started.
 Windows 10 also has a scheduled task that updates the sync client even when it's not running.

 To determine if an update is available, the OneDrive sync client checks if:

 The latest version released to the update ring is higher than what's installed on the computer.
-For information about setting the ring, see Use Group Policy to control OneDrive sync client settings.
 If the installed version is too old to be updated to the current version, the sync client will first be updated to the minimum version within the ring.